zhouchunyuan/hawkvision-demo-tool/README.md

 run "celegans_simulator/celegans" to play.

-type many time of "a" "f" "n" "p" to trigger the movement. click the window quit button to exit.
+You may need to type multiple times of "a" "f" "n" "p" keys to trigger the movement. click the window quit button to exit.

 ------------------------------